Country or Region | |

 No data

-Restrictions on methods to detect sex of the foetusYes List of restrictionsInsemination of an ovum with a spermatazoon specifically selected to determine the child's sex shall not be permitted unless it is intended to prevent a severe genetically inherited disease WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
+Restrictions on methods to detect sex of the foetusYes List of restrictionsInsemination of an ovum with a spermatazoon specifically selected to determine the child's sex shall not be permitted unless it is intended to prevent a severe genetically inherited disease WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
 A woman is entitled to know the status of her pregnancy and to act on this information.
 Prenatal tests and other medical diagnostic services cannot legally be refused because the woman may decide to terminate her pregnancy.
-Safe Abortion Guidelines, § 4.2.1.4.
+Safe Abortion Guidelines § 4.2.1.4.
+Source document: WHO Abortion Care Guideline (page 103) |

 Other |